Analyzing Machupo virus-receptor binding by molecular dynamics simulations: Discussion

-As with any structural approach, we are constrained to start our computational model system from a static structure.
-One unfortunate reality in structural biology is poor resolution/discrimination at particularly long and flexible amino acid side chains.
-In addition, the number of acceptable side chain rotamers increases in large amino acids; as a consequence there could be many untested starting conformations.
-Although we believe we have minimized unsampled conformations here, such an issue could be overcome with a sufficiently large number of SMD starting models.
-Of course, increasing sampling in this case comes at significant computational cost.
-There are a few additional challenges for investigating host-virus interaction via molecular dynamics simulation.
-As with any atomistic simulation, there is going to be a fairly large noise to signal ratio.
-To reduce noise, one could further customize each simulation.
-Furthermore, larger amounts of computational resources will have a direct and powerful impact on the strength of any atomistic study \citep{Shaw2012}; such resources could come in the form of increased compute time, improved code, or customized hardware for floating point operations \citep{Shaw2011}.
-With improved resources, we could investigate thousands of individual permutations in the MACVGP/hTfR1 binding interface.
-Going forward, all-atom molecular dynamics simulations can become an increasingly viable approach for protein interaction studies.
+There are a few additional challenges for investigating host-virus interactions via molecular dynamics simulation.
+As with any atomistic simulation, there is going to be a fairly large noise-to-signal ratio.
+To reduce noise, one could further customize each simulation, e.g. by determining the optimal pulling speed.
+Furthermore, larger amounts of computational resources will have a direct and powerful impact on the strength of any atomistic study \citep{Shaw2012}.
+Such resources could come in the form of increased compute time, improved code, or customized hardware for floating point operations \citep{Shaw2011}.
+With improved resources, we could investigate thousands of individual permutations in the GP1/hTfR1 binding interface.
+In addition, with additional compute time it would be possible to incorporate equilibrium sampling approaches \citep{Buch2011} or use brute force equilibrium approaches \citep{Giorgino2012} to improve resolution.